googleapis/google-auth-library-python/docs/user-guide.rst

 .. note:: Even though gRPC is its own transport, you still need to use one of
     the other HTTP transports with gRPC.
 The reason is that most credential types need to make HTTP requests in order to refresh their access token.
+    The sample above uses the Requests transport, but any HTTP transport can be used.
+Additionally, if you know that your credentials do not need to make HTTP requests in order to refresh (as is the case with :class:`jwt.Credentials`) then you can specify ``None``.

 Alternatively, you can create the channel yourself and use :class:`google.auth.transport.grpc.AuthMetadataPlugin`::